-A. An Associate of Arts Transfer Degree from any Oregon State Community College or Washington State Community College as approved by the ICRC (Inter-university Relations Commission for the State of Washington) with credits graded C- or better;
+An Associate of Arts Transfer Degree from any Oregon State Community College or Washington State Community College as approved by the ICRC (Inter-university Relations Commission for the State of Washington) with credits graded C- or better;

-B. An Associate of Arts or an Associate of Science Degree from any Idaho State Community College or Idaho four-year state institution approved by the Idaho State Board of Education with credits graded C- or better will receive;

-- 1. Junior Standing - 2.
-Transfer credit up to a maximum of 62 semester credits - 3.
-Waiver of all general requirements, with the following exceptions: - a.
-TH 211 Introduction to Christian Theology (4 credits) - b.
-An elective in Bible Literature or Theology (2-3 credits) - c.
-Any missing kinesiology activity requirements (up to 3 credits)
+- An Associate of Arts or an Associate of Science Degree from any Idaho State Community College or Idaho four-year state institution approved by the Idaho State Board of Education with credits graded C- or better will receive; - a.
+Junior Standing - b.
+Transfer credit up to a maximum of 62 semester credits - c.
+Waiver of all general requirements, with the following exceptions: - (1) TH 211 Introduction to Christian Theology (4 credits) - (2) An elective in Bible Literature or Theology (2-3 credits) - (3) Any missing kinesiology activity requirements (up to 3 credits)